Reading the Work •

 They don’t see how it is read.

 Inside the studio, the work makes sense.
-You know where it came from, and you understand the decisions behind it.
+You know where it came from.

 The work exists.
 The effort is there.